AkshatGupta-CB/P4HA1-KO-Mammary-Gene-Networks/README.md

 **Purpose**

-- Use an external reference dataset which contains finely resolved epithelial subtypes([GSE216542](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE216542)) for cell type annotation.
+- Use an external reference dataset ([GSE216542](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE216542)) for cell type annotation.

-- Cross validate the cell type label of our dataset through the annotations.

-- Refine the annotation and ensure more reliable identification of basal epithelial cells.
+- Cross validate with the cell type label of our dataset to ensure more reliable identification of basal epithelial.

 **Input**